 - pick up any firework litter after it has cooled down and dispose of it safely, as it can harm animals

 If you want to use your bonfire night celebration to burn some waste the Environment Agency has made some recommendations.

-Make sure the waste does not endanger human health or the environment before, during or after burning.
+Make sure the waste does not endanger human and animal health or the environment before, during or after burning.
 You must not:

 - cause a risk to water, air, soil, plants or animals

 - cause a nuisance through noise or odours

 - adversely affect the countryside or places of special interest